Digitaler-Impfnachweis/certification-apis/SMCB-Authentication.md

 ## 3. Perform Signature operation with SMCB

 This step takes care of signing the provided challenge with the SMCB.
 The steps are not illustrated here because there are dependent on the framework of the integrating system.
 Details about the interaction with the SMCB can be seen in the [sequence diagram](authentication/seq_diagram_smcb_iam.png).

+The signature is created based on the provided challenge and does not need to be hashed.

-Supported Ciphers: RSA and ECC
+**Supported Ciphers:** RSA and ECC

-Signature Type: Depends on certificate
+**Signature Type:** Depends on certificate

 ## 4. Submit Signed challenge and SMCB public certificate